will62794/will62794.github.io/_posts/2026-05-25-transactional-programming.md

 ### Spanner

-Like BigTable, writes in [Spanner](https://docs.cloud.google.com/spanner/docs/transactions) that occur in a read-write transaction are buffered at the client until commit, so reads will not observe the effects of the transaction's writes.
+[Spanner](https://docs.cloud.google.com/spanner/docs/transactions) provides externally-consistent distributed transactions, where operations that occur in a read-write transaction are buffered at the client until commit, so reads will not observe the effects of the transaction's writes.
 Original versions of Spanner (as described in [OSDI 2012](https://static.googleusercontent.com/media/research.google.com/en//archive/spanner-osdi2012.pdf)) supported its own query language that was generally SQL-like.

 Modern versions of Spanner also support a *[mutations](https://docs.cloud.google.com/spanner/docs/modify-mutation-api#python)* API, which is dedicated for writing data within transactions.
 They also include a dedicated language for manipulating data, [DML](https://docs.cloud.google.com/spanner/docs/dml-tasks).